austin-liujinjian/austin-liujinjian.github.io/_pages/research.md

 # Overview

 In July 2022, I was fortunately joining Professor Y.I.
-Wu's research team, led the 2022-2023 university-level innovation project "Binaural Sound Source Localization Research," which was rated "Good"(Top 25%).
+Wu's research team, and led the 2022-2023 university-level innovation project "Binaural Sound Source Localization Research," which was rated "Good"(Top 25%) in the end.

 Since November 2022, under the guidance of Professor Y.I.
-Wu and Prof. Kainam Wong, I have primarily participated in and completed the following research projects:
+Wu and Prof. Kainam Wong, I have primarily participated in the following research projects:

-* Range-Direction Beamforming for Wireless Power Transfer
+* <small><strong>Range-Direction Beamforming for Wireless Power Transfer</strong></small>

-* Cylindrical Array Design to Optimize Polar-Azimuthal Direction-Finding Resolution
+* <small><strong>Cylindrical Array Design to Optimize Polar-Azimuthal Direction-Finding Resolution</strong></small>

-* How an Acoustic Velocity-Sensor’s Direction-Finding Precision is Affected by Angular Spreading of the Incident Source
+* <small><strong>How an Acoustic Velocity-Sensor’s Direction-Finding Precision is Affected by Angular Spreading of the Incident Source</strong></small>

-# 1. Range-Direction Beamforming for Wireless Power Transfer Project
+## 1. Range-Direction Beamforming for Wireless Power Transfer Project

 We focus on one specific attenna, Frequency diverse array (FDA), which:
 * Synthesis of a beam pattern that has resolution over range and direction.